mapfumo/mapfumo.github.io/_posts/2015-05-25-the_analytics_edge.markdown

 So far I have completed several online courses and this is by far the best I have come across.
 It has inspired me to want to learn more about analytics.
 The course uses real world examples of how analytics have been used to gain a competitive edge.
-Examples range from election forecasting to discovering patterns for disease detection.
+<p>Examples range from election forecasting to discovering
+patterns for disease detection.
-Examples and assignments are implemented in R. The course is problem oriented and hands on.
-I enjoyed the accompanying <a href="https://www.kaggle.com/c/15-071x-the-analytics-edge-competition-spring-2015">Kaggle</a> competition where I had to use my newly acquired analytics skills to predict which New York Times blog articles will be the most popular.
+Examples and assignments are implemented in R. The course is problem oriented and hands on.</p>

+I enjoyed the accompanying <a
+href="https://www.kaggle.com/c/15-071x-the-analytics-edge-competition-spring-2015">Kaggle</a> competition where I had to use my newly acquired analytics skills to predict which New York Times blog articles will be the most popular.